PeterStrick/ViVeTool-GUI/README.md

-# This is a WIP but Core Functionality exists and works
+# This is a WIP but Core Functionality exists and does work

 # ViVeTool-GUI
 Windows Feature Control GUI based on ViVeTool